dgraph-io/dgraph/wiki/content/graphql/queries/aggregate.md

 #### Examples

-Example: Fetch the average number of `posts` written by all authors:
+Example: Fetch the average number of `posts` written by authors:

 ```graphql
    query {